thhsie/web-log/README.md

 # Weblog

-Weblog is a simple CRUD (Create, Read, Update, Delete) app built using Vite, React, and Bun as a technical assignment.
-Additionally a minimal API is included.
+Weblog is a simple CRUD (Create, Read, Update, Delete) application developed as a technical assignment.
+Additionally, a minimal API is included.

 ## Project Structure

 This project consists of two main components:

 1. **[weblog-client](./weblog-client)**: A React-based client application that provides a user interface for interacting with the blog posts.
-2. **[Weblog.Api](./Weblog.Api)**: A .NET minimal API that provides a CRUD (Create, Read, Update, Delete) interface for managing blog posts.
-For ease of use, it has been dockerised.
+2. **[Weblog.Api](./Weblog.Api)**: A .NET minimal API that provides CRUD endpoints for managing blog posts.
+For convenience, it is dockerised for local use and also deployed on the cloud.

 ## Getting Started